 Robert "Bob" Sanford holds a Bachelors of Science in Management from Jacksonville State University with post-graduate work in Systems Management from the University of Southern California.

 Robert has eleven years of active and reserve military experience, retiring from the Department of Defense (DOD) after thirty-five years of service.
 While with the DOD, he established and managed depot maintenance operations in Europe for Anniston and Letterkenny Army Depots, was the Chief of PATRIOT Missile Maintenance for NATO and the AMRAAM Missile Program Manager for NATO.
 While assigned to Redstone Arsenal in Hunstville, Robert served as the Quality Manager for Land Combat Systems and Foreign Military Sales.
 He is certified as a Professional Quality Assurance Auditor, Electronic Integrated System Inspector, Heavy Mobile Equipment Inspector, and is registered under the IQA International Register of Certified Auditors.

-Robert now serves as the Fire Chief for Mt.
+Robert serves with Mt.
 High Volunteer Fire Department and has been a member of the 9-1-1 board since 2011.

 A graduate of Cleveland High School, Brandon Horton's entire career has been in Public Service.
 With an Associate's Degree in Fire Science and Emergency Medical Services from Wallace State Community College in Hanceville, he is actively pursuing a Bachelor's Degree in Emergency Management with a Minor in Homeland Security at Jacksonville State University.